noamross/gams-in-r-course/chapters/chapter3.md

 When making predictions from the models, it is important to understand how far from the range of your data you are extrapolating.
 With multivariate smooths, the shape of the areas supported by data may be complex.
 Here you'll make plots that compare extrapolations to support in the data.

-The model (`mod2d`) from exercise 2 is available in your workspace.
+One again we'll use `mod2d` from exercise 2.

 **Instructions**
 Make a contour plot of the model using `vis.gam()`, extrapolating out from the data **5%**.